How to Entertain the Kids This School Holidays for Free (or Super Cheap)

 1. Head To Water

-Whether it is the beach, lake, river, a waterfall or swimming pool, my kids love the water.
+Whether it is the beach, lake, river, a waterfall or swimming pool, head to the water.

-This has included snorkelling, diving, waterfalls, surfing, playing on the beach and much more.
+You can try snorkelling, diving, walking to and under waterfalls, surfing, playing on the beach and much more.

 See what is in your area to explore.